About me

 Education & Credentials

-Jordan holds a master's degree in cognitive neuroscience from Freie Universität Berlin and a bachelor's degree in psychology and music therapy from Berklee College of Music.
-He is board-certified by the Certification Board for Music Therapists (CBMT) — the independent body that sets the professional standard for music therapists in the United States and internationally — and has completed over 1,000 hours of supervised clinical practice.
-The MT-BC credential requires ongoing continuing education to maintain.
-His graduate research investigated the impact of sound on stress using behavioural and neuroimaging methods, grounding his clinical work in a direct understanding of how music affects the brain and nervous system.
+I hold a master's in cognitive neuroscience from Freie Universität Berlin and a bachelor's in psychology and music therapy from Berklee College of Music.
+I'm board-certified by the Certification Board for Music Therapists (MT-BC), which required a supervised clinical internship of over 1,000 hours and a national board exam, and requires ongoing continuing education to maintain.
+My graduate research looked at the impact of sound on stress using behavioral and neuroimaging methods, which grounds the clinical work in a direct understanding of how music affects the brain and nervous system.

 Frequently Asked Questions